shree998/Campus-Expert/submissions/ElleBy/Impact-Proposal.md

 ### Communication
 DevSoc mainly relies on Slack or Facebook to communicate.
 This is helpful as it enables instant communication between individual members or the entire group.
+Facebook is mostly used for new/prosepective members of the society to find information.
+It also allows us to easily post information to the society members, such as updates that they may have missed, and to arrange events by judging who would be interested and when the events would work the best.
+Slack is more useful for more general discussions and knowledge sharing.
+However, we are also using it for planning events.

 ### Culture
 The culture within DevSoc isn't particularly diverse.
 This is mostly because the majority of the students who join are studying the same subject.
 This isn’t a problem in the respect that it allows students with a similar course to get help from their peers.
 However, this also means that the society might not seem as friendly to those that just want to join the society, so we lose out on people with different experiences of the tech world and the potential to make the society better.